ufo-github/ponyfoo/README.md

     - add a button to '/articles/archives'
     - add a button to subscribe

-- (taunus) support #hash in URL + historyAPI, ignore when talking to router
 - not ALL the fields
 - migration script
 - (author) email composer with subject, intro, and markdown body